yangdi1031/posce/readme.md

 ### Why use this instead of `ls`/`grep`/`wget`/etc?

-Posce is *one* app using *one* system on *one* directory.
+Posce is *one* program using *one* codebase on *one* directory.
 It's a very focused app, and that focus gives it a level of stability and uniformity I enjoy.
 Also, by using a single notes directory, you can [use disambiguated names](#usage) and get incredible brevity when entering commands.

 ### Why environment variables?
 Why not a config file?